 I picked up this really cute pink heart trim at the store, and I thought it went really well with this maroon color.
 It makes for a very nice finishing touch on the neckline and cuffs.
 I finished the bottom edge by just folding it under and stitching with a twin needle.

 Overall, I think it’s a pretty cute top and a decent fit.
 It goes well with a number of skirts I also made, including the pink one in the picture.
 I planned to try this top again after double-checking my measurements.
-My next Lekala project was a blue polar fleece top using the same pattern, which I’ll write about soon.
+My next Lekala project was a blue polar fleece top using the same pattern, which you can find here.
+I hope you enjoyed reading about my first experience with a Lekala custom sewing pattern.